What benefits may I be entitled to?

 Universal Credit is a payment to help with your living costs.
 It’s paid monthly - or twice a month for some people in Scotland.
 Universal Credit has replaced these benefits for most people:

-You may be able to get Universal Credit if you’re on a low income, out of work, or if you cannot work.
+You may be able to get Universal Credit if you’re on a low income, out of work, or if you're unable to work because of a health condition.

 Want to know more?